We have implemented various practices and procedures that:

 - If requested, a customer must supply us proof of opt-in status for any and all persons on a subscriber list.
 Because of the short time frame in which we have to respond to complaints, customers agree to supply requested information within 72 hours of receiving a request.

-- Findings report by investigator
+- Findings reported by the investigator

 - Abuse Manager decision